 Particles from Nature

 All particles come from somewhere.
-The most common biological allergy markers are pollen, grasses, insect parts and waste, animal and human dander.
+The most common allergy markers are biological; things like pollen, grasses, insect parts and waste, animal and human dander.

 Pollen and grasses are seasonal.
 They enter our windows in doors, windows, on our skin and clothing, and on our pets.
 Most of these particles are microscopic; then deteriorate quickly to and go into furniture stuffing and carpeting.
 By just walking through a carpeted room will move particles into the breathing zone.